Enterprise Products Partners L.P. (EPD)

 The Argus High-Yield Model Portfolio

 Value stocks -- a market segment that includes high-yield stocks -- outperformed growth stocks in 2022.
-In early 2025, value stocks once again outperformed growth and remained on top for about six months.
+In 2025, value stocks and growth stocks had similar returns, with growth advancing 13.8% and value returning 13.6%.
 That's a recent rarity, as for the past decade-plus, the performance record has favored growth.
-But the rollout of COVID-19 vaccines gave a lift to some of the cyclical companies (energy and regional banks) that had lagged, and value stocks outpaced growth stocks that year.
-While growth stocks have retaken the lead since 2023, the Federal Reserve continues to keep interest rates high to fend off inflation.
-This could possibly cap multiple expansion for growth companies in coming quarters.
+But in 2022, the rollout of COVID-19 vaccines gave a lift to some of the cyclical companies (energy and regional banks), and value stocks outpaced growth stocks that year.
+While growth stocks led for a few years after that, value stocks are back in the picture as investors rotate out of higher-priced AI growth stocks in search of more reasonable valuations.
+Value stocks tend to be more resilient in times of market uncertainty and higher volatility as they are less likely to overreact to economic news.
 In any event, the value sector is the place to achieve income.